letoram/cat9/README.md

 * p : spawn as a pseudoterminal embedded job with the internal vt100 view applied

 (a and l are reserved prefixes that will be used for arcan clients specifically)

+### Stash

+The stash command lets you queue filenames and then applying group actions on them all at once.
+It also monitors the queue of drag-and-drop items.

+This is useful for hand-picking sets of files.

+    stash add [file] [file2] ...

+This adds the specified files to an existing stash (or create a new if there isn't one) that is visible as a job.

 Backstory
 =========